algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Make the game not working/launching on the customer's hardware.
 - To not credit regarding the copyrights.

-## Change Control

-Outline the process for managing and approving changes to the functional specification.

 ## Approval

 The undersigned stakeholders hereby approve this functional specification document.